-Misstatements can arise from fraud or errors and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
 The materiality affects the nature, timing and extent of our audit procedures and the evaluation of the effect of identified misstatements on our opinion.

-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 150,000.
-The materiality is determined with reference to a benchmark of total assets (0.9%).
-We considered this as the most reliable benchmark as the Company does not have any recognized revenue and profit before tax appears to be volatile.
-In addition, the appropriateness for the materiality was assessed by comparing the amount to total shareholders' equity attributable to owners of the Company (1%).
+Based on our professional judgment we determined the materiality for the financial statements as a whole at EUR 50,000 (2014/2015: EUR 150,000).
+The materiality is determined with reference to the result before tax (4.1%).
+We consider the result before tax as the most appropriate benchmark as it shows the financial performance of the Company.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for qualitative reasons for the users of the financial statements.

-We agreed with the Supervisory Board that corrected and uncorrected misstatements in excess of EUR 7,500, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Supervisory Board that misstatements in excess of EUR 2,500, which are identified during the audit, would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.